This post contains affiliate links. Read the full disclosure here.

 These vegan oatmeal chocolate chip cookies are thick, soft, with a hint of cinnamon and warm spices.
 They’re so easy to make and come together in under 30 minutes - no chill time!

 Oatmeal cookies are one of my favorite comfort foods.
-Although I have a dairy free version on the site already, I wanted to create a vegan oatmeal cookie that was egg free and just as good, and well, mission accomplished!
+Although I have dairy free oatmeal cookies on the site already, I wanted to create a vegan oatmeal cookie that was egg free and just as good.
+And let's just say - mission accomplished!

 - The recipe uses ground cinnamon and ground cloves to give the cookies their warm, cozy spice.